Hi, I’m Andy. I’m from Birmingham in the UK, but I live in Tokyo.

 🇯🇵 In Japan, I am known as the guy behind AthleteBody.jp, which is now the most trusted and widely read fitness information site in the country.
 We educate the coaches and personal trainers of Japan by translating the best information available and putting most of it out for free on our site.

 🇬🇧 In the rest of the world, I am known as a fitness author and online training and nutrition coach.
-I specialize in working with successful executives and entrepreneurs.
+I specialize in helping experienced, male strength trainees get their abs for the first time.
+The majority tend to be executives and entrepreneurs – serious people who understand there are no shortcuts, prepared to focus and put in the work.

 Both of these businesses happened entirely by accident after I just started writing, trying to be helpful.